mingdom/omninmo/docs/devplan/exposure_breakdown_refactoring.md

    - Use consistent suffixes: "Exposure", "Value", "Delta Exp"
 2. Update all functions that access these components to use the correct names
 3. Add comprehensive tests to verify that both value and exposure calculations work correctly
+4. Ensure consistent chart titles between data transformation functions and UI components
+5. Improve pending activity value extraction to handle different CSV formats
+6. Ensure pending activity values are preserved when updating prices
-4. Run tests to ensure the stabilized implementation works correctly
+7. Run tests to ensure the stabilized implementation works correctly

 ### Phase 3: Create New Classes